Instructor: Denise Fenzi

 Does the thought of training without a cookie in your pocket make you nervous?
 Are you happy with the quality of your work, but have no idea how to prepare for the rigors of competition?
 Do you worry about getting a high quality performance when there are distractions nearby?
 Are you comfortable training in a novel environment without your toys and cookies to keep your dog engaged?
 Do you understand the concept of engagement, and can you get it without showing your dog a reinforcer?

 This class will also lay the groundwork for how to handle those “I have something better to do” moments.
 Rather than resorting to a leash pop, we will discuss the alternatives which will effectively get you to your goal - sustained focus - without the need for physical compulsion.
-Part two of this class will consider this issue much more extensively and in depth.
+Part two (available for self study only) of this class will consider this issue much more extensively and in depth.

 While all of the examples and Gold spots will be obedience or rally specific, this class is designed to be valuable for competitors in all sports, from agility to freestyle to obedience and rally!